-As the weather begins to warm up, kids and adults alike will soon head outside to play and perform winter clean-up.
+As the weather begins to warm up, kids and adults alike will soon head outside to play and perform winter cleanup.
 Before you do, remember to look up and be alert for power lines and other electrical hazards, the best way to stay safe from electrocution — and even death.
-For kids Never fly a kite on… Continue reading.
+For kids Never fly a… Continue reading.

 Dear Member: YOU ARE HEREBY NOTIFIED that the Annual Meeting of the members of Warren County Rural Electric Membership Corporation will be held virtually on warrencountyremc.com or by phone at 1-408-418-9388 beginning at 7 p.m.
 (EST) on Wednesay, march 31, 2021, to take action upon the following matters pertaining to the Annual Meeting of the… Continue reading.